February 16th - 23rd, 2018

 Less than 15 guests, add 100-250 per person (minimum 12).

 $500 Per person due at time of booking

 Deposits are non-refundable.
 If cancellations are necessary, we require this request in writing.
 We will do our best to resell your space.
 Only if we can resell your space, we will refund (minus deposit and discounts given to sell your space).
 No partial refunds are possible for unused services.

 Check only for first and final installments.
 Please make check payable to Natural Exposures and mail to:

 Bozeman, MT 59715

 - Private tour with professional photographer Daniel J. Cox

 - International airfare MIA/HAV/MIA (will not have times of flights until a couple months prior to departure)

 - Deluxe motor coach transportation

-- Bilingual guides
+- Bilingual guides and driver